developersCradle/mockito-and-junit-java-unit-testing/README.md

 	- We can solve this using mocks
 - <img src="mock.PNG" alt="alt text" width="300"/>
 - Junit does not proviode mocking ability :(
-	- In Java world, most popilarars are JMockit, EASYMOCK and Mockito
+	- In Java world, most popular are JMockit, EASYMOCK and Mockito
 		- Mockito by far the most popular at the writing time
 - Mockito needs at least Java 8 version
 - <img src="class_diagram.png" alt="alt text" width="300"/>